claws/gestalt/CONTRIBUTING.rst

         $ docker pull rabbitmq:3-management
         $ docker run -d -p 5672:5672 -p 15672:15672 rabbitmq:3-management

+    It takes a few seconds for the container to become ready.

     Then execute the test suite.

     .. code-block:: console